Sindarin 

 noun. headland, headland; [G.] (water) meadow; long grass

-An element appearing in the name Taras-ness for the headlands under the mountain Taras (UT/28).
+An element appearing in the name Taras-ness for the headlands below the mountain Taras (UT/28), a promonotory sticking out over the water.
+The actual meaning of ness is unclear.

-Conceptual Development: This word might be a remnant of G. ness “water meadow; long grass” from the Gnomish Lexicon of the 1910s (GL/60) which was probably a derivative of the early root ᴱ√NESE “give to feed; feed, pasture; graze” (QL/66).
+Conceptual Development: Superficially this word resembles G. ness “water meadow; long grass” from the Gnomish Lexicon of the 1910s (GL/60) which was probably a derivative of the early root ᴱ√NESE “give to feed; feed, pasture; graze” (QL/66).
 Given its Early Qenya cognate ᴱQ. nesse “(green) fodder, herb, grass”, it is likely that “long grass” is the original sense of G. ness, and “water meadow” is an extrapolated meaning.
-If so, then “headland” = “hills leading up to a mountain” is a plausible conceptual shift from “meadow”.

 Derivations